-They have found that organisations in the top quartile with gender-diverse executive teams were 21% more likely to experience above-average profitability than their industry peers, and organisations with ethnic and culturally diverse leadership are 33% more likely to outperform their peers.5
+Organisations in the top quartile with gender-diverse executive teams were 21% more likely to experience above-average profitability than their industry peers, and organisations with ethnic and culturally diverse leadership are 33% more likely to outperform their peers.5

 Diversity leads businesses to consider various perspectives and develop better, more robust strategies and approaches.
 This is likely to lead to an increase in productivity, translating to higher profitability and better financial performance.